nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Delete the bookmark that you have already added.

 Format: `delete -bm BOOKMARK_NUMBER`
-* You mist specify the bookmark number.
+* You must specify the bookmark number.

 Example of usage: `delete -bm 1`